HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Clinicians use various terms such as *assessments*, *scales*, *surveys*, and *screenings* to describe the tools and processes to collect health-related information for assessing a patient's health-related matter.
 On this page, the term *Screening and Assessments* refer to recording responses and capturing assertions/determinations resulting from this process and these tools.
 This page documents how Screening and Assessments are used to identify various problems or health concerns and how US Core Profiles record Screenings and Assessments ranging from simple observations to complex structured evaluations.

 The [Gravity Project] and its [SDOH Clinical Care] HL7 Implementation Guide address the screening process and related interventions to address Social Determinant of Health (SDOH).
 Those efforts helped guide US Core 5.0.1 updates to meet the [USCDI v2] SDOH data elements for Assessments, Goals, Interventions, and Problems/Health Concerns.
-With the addition of the USCDI v3 Health Status/Assessments data class, US Core 6.0.0 expanded the guidance on this page from SDOH to a general framework of Screenings and Assessments for all domains, including:
+With the addition of the USCDI v3 Health Status/Assessments data class, US Core 6.0.0 expanded the guidance from an SDOH only focus to a general framework of Screenings and Assessments for all domains, including:

 - SDOH
 - Functional Status
-- Disability Statusgit stat
+- Disability Status
 - Mental/Cognitive Status.

 However, implementers **SHOULD** consider more constrained, domain-specific profiles derived from the US Core Profiles to meet the needs of their respective use cases.